fazil-shaikh/ProceduralCity/README.md

 All textures are included in the textures folder <br/>
 The build contains all of the three.js files necessary to run the project<br/>

-All code was done in ProceduralCity.html file Screenshots of some randomly generated cities are provided in the screenshots folder
+All code was done in ProceduralCity.html file.

+Screenshots of some randomly generated cities are provided in the screenshots folder